 Seal any cracks around door and window frames with caulk. | Cost: $5

 This is a no-brainer.
 Eliminating cracks will take only a few hours and could pay you dividends.
 About 30 percent of a home’s energy loss happens at an entryway.
-If you’re looking to go green, this should be your first step.
+If you’re looking to go green, this is an easy way to do so.

 Install low-emissivity storm windows. | Cost: about $60 to $200 each